Applying for a Grant

 The project summary (1700 characters maximum) of the grant application should summarize project hypothesis, goals, and experimental methods to be employed.
 Relevance of the project to cancer treatment and cure should be included.

 - Experimental Approach or Project Plan (Text only, unformatted, no images, characters or symbols)

 Project Plan (maximum 20,000 characters).
 This section should provide a project introduction, define project principle aims, and define project experimental approaches in text form.

 References should be entered using the suggested format in the application.

 - Preliminary Results (May include images, .PDF format)

 Preliminary results (two page maximum).
 Experimental results providing data supporting the application should be included.
 Graphs and pictures may be included in PDF format.

 Personnel are known individuals who would be receiving compensation for work toward the project.
 This page provides space for a brief CV of the PI.
-Additional pages may be used for coPI’s and research associates.
+Additional pages should be used for coPI’s and research associates.

 Budget information should include a personnel section detailing salary, fringes, percent effort on this grant, and calculated amounts requested for PI, coPI ’s and supporting personnel.
 Supplies and other items should be separately listed.
 Justification of the budget is also requested.
-Overhead is usually limited to 5%.
+Overhead is limited to 5%.
 Essential equipment cannot exceed $5000.

 - Current and Pending Grants

-The list of PI pending and active grants for the PI/co-PI, and all key personnel (e.g., Research Associate, Consultants, etc.) should include Title, Role of PI, Grantor, grant duration, grant amount, time committed by the PI, and the extent of overlap with this Pardee grant application.
+The list of pending and active grants for the PI/co-PI, and all key personnel (e.g., Research Associate, Consultants, etc.) should include Title, Role, Grantor, grant duration, grant amount, time committed by the PI, and the extent of overlap with this Pardee grant application.
 Additionally, the original Abstract for each currently funded and pending grant must be provided.
-Failure to provide this information will result in your application not being reviewed.
+Failure to provide this information will result in your application being removed from the review process.

 - Other Important Notes

-Verification of institution nonprofit status: Will be requested in paper form following grant application approval for funding.
+Verification of institution nonprofit status will be requested and must be provide following grant application approval for funding.

-If multiple grants with substantial overlap are awarded, the expectation is that the PI will accept only one funding source.
+If multiple grants with substantial overlap are awarded, the expectation is the PI will accept only one funding source.